 Once the jars are filled, you’ll process them in a water bath.
 What this means is you’ll put the filled and sealed jars of jam into boiling water and heat them for ten minutes.
 This assures that the jars will seal well.

-Remove the jars to a towel-covered countertop and allow to cool fully.
+Place hot jars on a countertop lined with a kitchen towel and allow to cool fully.
 As they cool, you’ll hear the little “tink” sound of the jars sealing.
 Store any unsealed jars in the fridge and use those first.
 (This is unusual, but it does happen once in awhile.)

-Remove the ring from each sealed jar, rinse to remove any jam residue, and store (without the ring) in the pantry.
+Remove the ring from each sealed jar, rinse to remove any jam residue, and store (without the ring) in a cool, dry place, such as the pantry.

 ★ Did you love this recipe?
 Be sure to give it a star rating below! ★